GVSU-CloudApplicationsDevelopment/CloudAppsDev/_posts/2020-12-27-class-structure.md

         </ul>
 ---

-Given the little time we have together, this class is going to comprise a lot of information distilled into a bunch of bite-sized pieces to get you up and running as quickly as possible.
+Given the little time we have together and the massive amount of resources up in the cloud, this class is going to comprise a lot of information distilled into a bunch of bite-sized pieces to get you up and running as quickly as possible.
 To give you a quick overview of what we'll be using:

 * This website